Ain’t no sunshine today but I still manage a short walk in the rain.

 There will be people out walking trails this week, the holiday season is upon us, who have enjoyed the dry hot conditions and now have to continue on the wet days.
 Variety is the spice of life, or so they say.
 My thoughts are with them – it is all character building, that’s what I tell my Grandchildren.
 We’ve all endured a day of soaking weather and yet remember the experience, if not fondly, but with some pride in having survived and enjoyed a pint in the pub that night.

 Back to today.
 The skies are grey and it is raining but I tell myself that I must get some exercise and avoid a depressing day as Bill Withers’ song suggests.
-A poignant song as always but particularly so at present.
+A poignant song as always but particularly so at present as one of my best friends is suffering a form of dementia.

 I choose my usual ‘fall back on’ stroll around lanes and through the village.
 The cricket pitch looks dismal and the encroaching housing estate doesn’t help.
 No match today.
 Lord’s Lane leads up into the mist and there is no sign of any fell tops.
 Along the old railway track into John Smith’s Park is dank and dark – unlike a painting by talented local artist, Emma Lord, I bought last week at Create Longridge Day, This painting was on a day of light shining through the branches onto the same path I’m walking today.